Mission Control Jobs: Solid Queue Ops Setup

 ActiveJob.jobs.failed.retry_all

-Here’s a real scenario: you deployed a code change that broke OrderSyncJob.
-Thousands of jobs failed before you noticed.
-Here’s the recovery:
+Say you deployed a change that broke OrderSyncJob, and thousands of jobs failed before anyone noticed.
+The recovery:

 # 1. See the damage